Your Reliable Chiller,Chiller Unit and Chiller System Manufacturer from China

 3, unit configuration, some chiller configuration is also very different, take the pump, stainless steel pump must be more durable than the ordinary casting pump, reliability is higher, and will be good for water quality, thus protecting the pipeline inside the host The cleaning and host performance are better, while the low-end chiller uses threaded galvanized pipe joints for cost savings, which is inconvenient for plastic hose connections.

-4, the quality of temperature control system is directly related to the stability of the chiller system and the accuracy of temperature control, the inferior temperature control system causes frequent alarms and even shutdown of the chiller.
+4, the quality of the temperature control system is directly related to the stability of the chiller and the accuracy of temperature control, the inferior temperature control system causes frequent alarms and even shutdown of the chiller.

 Chapter 9: Some common questions about chiller temperature and pressure issues you should know